 Another strong moderation effect regards edu and redis_m.
 When anger is zero, believing in the importance of personal education is weakly predictive of the belief in market redistribution (ω = 0.009).
 This relationship is much stronger when anger equals ten (ωedu-redis_m = 0.269).
 Note that this moderation entails that nodes’ importance in the network can change dramatically when considering the role of the cognitive variable.
 For individuals who do not experience anger toward inequality, the belief in market redistribution is a peripheral variable (see Figure 2), whose variance is only marginally captured by the model (Figure 1).
 However, when individuals are angry, the belief in market distribution interacts more firmly with the other nodes, becoming more central in the network of perceptions, beliefs, and judgments about inequality.
 Finally, some moderation effects also involve pay criteria.
 For example, an increase of one point in the perception of large income inequality increases the belief in merit as a just allocation principle of only 0.010 units, when anger is equal to zero.
 A variation of the same entity of ineq_p would produce an increase in merit’s levels of 0.043, 0.087, and 0.120 units when anger scores 3, 7, and 10.

-Something on density and signs

 The description of these moderation effects introduces two important findings relative to the structure of the network of attitudes toward inequality.
 When anger is low, the estimated networks show lower mean edge absolute values and a low number of negative associations.
 For example, when anger toward inequality scores 0 and 3, the networks of attitudes have mean absolute edge weights of 0.061 and 0.068, and only 46 and 59 associations are negative in sign.
 When anger scores 7 and 10, the mean absolute edge weight is 0.101 and 0.127, and the number of negative edges grows to 62 and 63.
 Thus, an increased level of anger produces tighter associations in the belief system and prompts individuals to organize their perceptions, beliefs, and judgments in a potentially conflictual way.

 4.3 Simulating attitude change